MacDougherty/MedicalDeviceApp/README.md

 ## Implementation

+1. If you don't already have bundler installed, run `gem install bundler` then run `bundle`.

-1. Decide which branch in the repository has the functionality you want, and clone it onto your local machine.
+2. Decide which branch in the repository has the functionality you want, and clone it onto your local machine.

-2. If you are using Linux, uncomment the following line in the Gemfile:
+3. If you are using Linux, uncomment the following line in the Gemfile:
 `# gem 'mini_racer', platforms: :ruby`.

-3. Run `rake db:migrate`.
+4. Run `rake db:migrate`.

-4. For the `change_display` or `live_change_display` branches, navigate to `app/models/medical_device/galvanic_skin_response_sensor.rb` and insert the name of your device on line 53 where it says `#insert device name here in quotes`.
-The name of your device can be found at <https://portal.apiotics.com/workers/107> under the Worker Instances section.
+5. For the `change_display` or `live_change_display` branches, navigate to `app/models/medical_device/galvanic_skin_response_sensor.rb` and insert the name of your device on line 53 where it says `#insert device name here in quotes`.
+The name of your device can be found on the [Medical Device page in Apiotics portal](https://portal.apiotics.com/workers/107) under the Worker Instances section.
 If you are using the `master` or `live_update` branch, skip this step.

-5. To start communication with the web app, run `rake dev_comms:start`.
+6. To start communication with the web app, run `rake dev_comms:start`.

-6. If you are using the `live_update` or `live_change_display` branch, start a redis server by opening a new terminal and running `redis-server`.
+7. If you are using the `live_update` or `live_change_display` branch, start a redis server by opening a new terminal and running `redis-server`.
 Leave this terminal open in the background.
 If you are using the `master` or `change_display` branch, skip this step.

-7. To start your Rails server, run `rails server` (or `rails s`).
+8. To start your Rails server, run `rails server` (or `rails s`).

-8. To see the web app, browse to <http://localhost:3000/medical_devices>.
+9. To see the web app, browse to <http://localhost:3000/medical_devices>.

 Note:
 If you decide to modify any code in the rails app, you will need to run `dev_comms:restart` (or `dev_comms:stop` then `dev_comms:start`) in order to see the updated functionality on the web app.